First-Time Apartment Renter's Guide: 20 Step Checklist

 Once you’ve gotten your move organized, prep your apartment before you arrive for a seamless move-in experience.

 If possible, schedule a deep cleaning of your apartment before you move in.
-A cleaning company can take care of everything for you, although they will charge a premium for the service.
+A cleaning company can take care of everything for you, though they may charge a premium for the service.
 You can also do it yourself with this ultimate apartment cleaning checklist.

-If you’re ready to take the next steps toward your first apartment, sign up with Apartment List.
+If you’re ready to make your move toward your first apartment, take the Apartment List quiz to discover places you’ll love.
 With us, you’ll spend 5 minutes and save 50 hours searching.

 First Time Apartment Renter FAQs